Overview Back to top

 How the system picks an approver

-When someone submits a timesheet the system looks for a matching rule in this order:
+When someone submits a timesheet the system looks for a matching rule in Settings → Timesheet Access.
+Three rule scopes can match:

-1. Per-user rule — is there a rule for this exact person?
+1. Per-user rule — a rule for this exact person.

-2. All-users rule — is there a catch-all rule?
+3. All-users rule — a catch-all rule covering everyone.

 Timesheet Access settings showing per-user and all-users approval rules